lazy-eggplant/vs.templ/docs/syntax.md

 Both `for` & `for-props` support the following list of children.
 You can use as many instances of them as you want, in any order.

-- `header` shown at the top of a nonempty container
+- `header` shown at the top of a non-empty container
-- `footer` shown at the bottom of a nonempty container
+- `footer` shown at the bottom of a non-empty container
 - `empty` shown if a container is empty
 - `item` the main body
 - `error` shown if it was not possible to retrieve items (because of an error in the path)

 ### `value`

 To introduce the value of an expression as text content of an element.
 It accepts a path expression `src` as argument.
 By default, it is assumed to be `$`.
-It also supports an additional `format` argument, but at this stage it has no implementation.

 ### `element`

-To generate a new element whose type is determined by a tag expression `ns:type`.
+To generate a new element whose type is determined by a tag expression `s:type` (this attribute is specifically namespaced).
 Any other property and child will be preserved.

 ### `when` & `is`